PowerDNS/pdns/pdns/dnsdistdist/docs/reference/selectors.rst

   .. versionadded:: 1.4.0

   Matches DNS over HTTPS queries with a HTTP path matching the regular expression supplied in ``regex`` in Posix Extended Regular Expressions format.
+The match is done in a case-insensitive way.
 For example, if the query has been sent to the https://192.0.2.1:443/PowerDNS?dns=...
 URL, the path would be '/PowerDNS'.
   Only valid DNS over HTTPS queries are matched.
 If you want to match all HTTP queries, see :meth:`DOHFrontend:setResponsesMap` instead.

   :param str regex: The regex to match on